 Studies have also been promising in using Chinese herbal preparations as an adjunct to normal therapy, including reports of improvement in palpitations, hidrosis (excess sweating) and a reduction in adverse reactions.
 Further studies showed that some Chinese herbs when used in combination with antithyroid drugs could induce cell apoptosis (removal of excess tissue in the thyroid) and that Chinese herbal preparation combination therapy was much more effective on the functional remission of thyroid and energy metabolism in patients than that of using Tapazol therapy alone.

-Based on my own experience of treating patients with Graves’ disease, I believe the cause for this disease in TCM term is kidney imbalance, maybe kidney yin deficiency or kidney yang deficiency.
+Based on my own experience, I believe the cause for this disease in TCM term is kidney imbalance, maybe kidney yin deficiency or kidney yang deficiency.